LeeMorinUCF/Reflection_Appeals/README.md

 ## Models with Covariates, Peer Effects and Dissent Aversion

-# Work in Progress

 Adding dissent aversion to the model changes the mean and covariance of the latent intent.
 According to the following examples, it pushes a similarly-inclined panel further into the direction of agreement, in either the positive or negative direction.
-For judicial panels with a balance of intent, it pulls them toward indifference.
+For judicial panels with a balance of intent, it pulls them toward indifference, more so when the dissent aversion parameter is larger.

 ```